-There is a medium level of market share concentration in the general office supplies market, with the top four suppliers (Office Depot, Staples, Veritiv and Target) in the market accounting for an estimated 35.0% of total market revenue in 2018.
-Market share concentration has been rising over the past three-year...
+There is a medium level of market share concentration in the general office supplies market, with the top two suppliers, Staples and Office Depot, accounting for about 40.0% of market revenue in 2020.
+Market share concentration has been declining over the past three-year period due to rising competition from online...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What are the individual capabilities of each of your facilities?
 Do they differ in terms of products offered?

 Which locations would be serving my business?
 How does this reduce transportation costs or risks?

 How do you limit potential damage during transportation?

 Where are your warehousing and manufacturing locations, if applicable?

 Amid widespread health concerns, what contingency plans are in place to mitigate risk to your clients and employees?
 Do you offer clients any flexible exceptions, such as contract suspensions?